Osman969/Jumia-Task/README.md

 <img width="634" alt="architecture" src="https://user-images.githubusercontent.com/64013184/134821530-54d57500-346c-42f2-84a3-7ad190479077.PNG">

 I have used angular as a frontend framework,
-Spring boot for backend, Jpa for interacting with database, spring aop using controller advice to handle exceptions, spring rest for RestControllers, JUNIT 5 to apply tests on project, mockito testing to mock my services and docker as a deployment tool.
+Spring boot for backend, Jpa for interacting with database, spring aop using controller advice to handle exceptions, spring rest for RestControllers, JUNIT 5 to apply tests on project, mockito testing to mock my services and docker as a deployment tool.<br>

 # How to run my application?
-First use this command in back-end-app path:  mvn package this will generate the target file and the jar then use this command in the same path to create docker image based on docker file: docker build -t spring-boot-jumia-im . now we have an image od our spring boot application, then we need a container to run this image so run this command :  docker run -d --name spring-boot-container -p 8080:8080 spring-boot-jumia-im
+First use this command in back-end-app path:  mvn package <br>
+this will generate the target file and the jar <br>
+then use this command in the same path to create docker image based on docker file: docker build -t spring-boot-jumia-im .<br>
+now we have an image od our spring boot application, then we need a container to run this image <br>
+so run this command :  docker run -d --name spring-boot-container -p 8080:8080 spring-boot-jumia-im<br>

-now we have finished dockerizing our spring boot app .
+now we have finished dockerizing our spring boot app .<br>
-Then we go to angular project path front-end-app first run this command to generate node modules :  npm install
+Then we go to angular project path front-end-app <br>
+first run this command to generate node modules :  npm install <br> then run this command to generate dist files:  ng build --prod <br>
-then run this command to generate dist files:  ng build --prod then run this command to build an angular image based on the docker file: docker build -t angular-image . then run a container of this image : docker run -d --name angular-container -p 9090:80 angular-image
+then run this command to build an angular image based on the docker file: docker build -t angular-image . <br>
+then run a container of this image : docker run -d --name angular-container -p 9090:80 angular-image <br>

 <b>so in back-end-app</b>
 <ul>